treasure-chess/treasure-contracts/README.md

 Another note: even if your contract has some params in the constructor, do not add them to the verification command, because the proxy has handled them.

+### Debugging Verification:

+The best place for help on this is Hardhat discord + OZ forum.
+Try deleting the cache and artifacts folders, and compiling again.

 ### Manually check the implementation contract

 The logic contracts addresses will be printed out during deployment via `upgrades.erc1967.getImplementationAddress`.